In this blog article, you can find all of the Last Mailing Dates For Christmas 2020 with the Royal Mail, both within the UK & internationally.

 - Place your device in a plastic bag before packaging it.

 - Make sure you attach the correct shipping label for the service you’re using to ship your lithium batteries.
 You have the responsibility to ensure all your documentation is correct.

 You must also make sure your package is secure, and will not break if it is dropped.
 Use as much hard-wearing packaging as you can.

 Find out more

 To conclude, with a bit of research and planning, it’s possible to ship devices containing lithium batteries with a minimum of difficulty.

-If you would like to find out more about posting lithium batteries, or anything else, talk to the experts at UK Postbox.
+If you would like to find out more about posting lithium batteries, such as to discuss planning and pricing, or anything else, talk to the experts at UK Postbox.
 Tens of thousands of customers worldwide trust us with their parcels.
 We’re always happy to help.